curry-packages/xmldata/README.md

 ## Installing the tool

-After checking out the tool by the command
+In order to install the current version of the tool, execute the commands

-    > cpm checkout xmldata
+    > cpm update

-go into the root directory of the package and run

-    > cpm install
+    > cpm installbin xmldata

 This installs the executable `curry-data2xml` in the bin directory of CPM.